linnovateur/linnovateur/README.md

 ###### hope for a potentially quicker response?

-also note : if you think you must contacte my using french, you have wrong, I can understand english, is not because I'm French I don't Understand English, and don't use Google Translate, I will see if you do that
+also note : if you think you must contact my using french, *you have wrong*, I can understand english, is not because I'm French I don't understand English, and don't use Google Translate, I will see if you do that

-and check the time in paris befor send message to estimate the time i will take to answer
+and check the time in paris befor send message to estimate the time I will take to answer

 ---